 Another One Bites The Dust – Queen

-This riff by the great John Deacon might sound really simple and a lot of players would probably class it as an easy riff to play.
-But there are a few little challenges in there for the beginning player.
-We have a few little 16th note skips so it’s good for developing technique and we’ve also got some changes in note duration so that’s good for developing your groove and feel.
+This riff by the great John Deacon might sound really simple but there are a few challenges in there for the beginning player.
+There are 16th note skips (good for developing technique) and there are changes in note duration (good for developing your groove and feel).

 Stand By Me – Ben E. King

-Stand By Me by Ben E. King is a great riff to learn because it just repeats all the way through and it’s a great example of how some riffs will weave a line through a chord progression.
+Stand By Me by Ben E. King is a great riff to learn because it simply repeats all the way through and it’s a great example of how we can weave a line through a chord progression.

 In the original recording there’s no drum beat.
 It’s just a triangle, some percussion and the orchestra so I’ve written a basic drum beat that should help with your practice.